ccelest1/systemDesign/GrokkingSysDesign/notes.md

 # Sys Design Interviews - Step by Step
-- __TO BE SUCCESSFUL__: preparation + being organized using thses steps in order to be on track + cover various system aspects
+- __TO BE SUCCESSFUL__: preparation + commit to organization via these steps in order to be on track + cover various system aspects

 ## 1. Requirements Clarification
 - __MUST__: Ask questions about exact scope of problem being solved
     * design questions are open-ended and don't have one exact correct answer -> clarifying ambiguities is critical